FactoryXCode/MfPack/MfPack/Proxy Servers/FxServe/README.md

 - HTTP.sys-to-localhost forwarding, including byte ranges used by fMP4/MSE.
 - Optional per-client request-rate, burst, and concurrent-request limits at the public HTTP.sys edge, with HTTP `429` and `Retry-After` responses.
+- Automatic validated configuration reload in console and Windows-service mode.

 ## Build